Buy a car online from the comfort of your home

 This 'baby' Transit is anything but a lightweight when it comes to meeting the demands of the small and compact van sectors.
 Jonathan Crouch looks at the revised model.

 Ten Second Review

 Ford's Transit Connect is a small van - with big ideas.
-It must suit buyers in both small and compact sectors of the LCV market - and does so thanks to the choice of both short and long wheelbase bodystyles and a versatile loadbay.
-This revised version gets a smarter look, a classier cabin and a more efficient 1.5-litre EcoBlue diesel engine.
+It must suit buyers in both small and compact sectors of the LCV market - and does so thanks to the choice of both short and long wheelbase bodystyles and a versatile loadbay which can now take up to 982kg if you choose the right variant.
+This current version gets a smart look, quite a classy cabin and an efficient 1.5-litre EcoBlue diesel engine.
 Overall, there may be prettier little vans, but there are few more practical ones.

 It was the Transit Connect that really galvanised the small van sector when it was launched in the UK back in 2003.
 A whole host of copycat rivals - Citroen's Nemo, Peugeot's Bipper and Fiat's Fiorino - quickly followed.
 But despite tough competition, this Ford has continued to find a ready band of buyers.
 The Blue Oval brand says that's because, unless its competitors, it uses fewer car-derived components in its construction, leading to a less compromised commercial vehicle result.
 Originally, this design had to cover both small (think Peugeot Bipper or Citroen Nemo) and compact (think Citroen Berlingo or Renault Kangoo) sectors of the LCV market, segments covered by other brands with two separate models.
 That was a bit of a stretch.
 These days though, Ford too, has separate models to offer, with the little Transit Courier slotting in beneath this Transit Connect to form a four-strong Transit offering for UK van buyers.